civicrm/civicrm-core/ext/afform/README.md

 A few things to note:

+* We defined a route `civicrm/pretty-page`.
+This is defined in the same routing system used by CiviCRM forms.
 * The file `layout.html` is an AngularJS HTML document.
 It has access to all the general templating features, such as variable substition
   (`{{routeParams.name}}`) and the standard library of directives (`ng-if`, `ng-style`, `ng-repeat`, etc).
 * After creating a new form or file, we should flush the cache.